jhpyle/docassemble/_docs/playground.md

 will be used as the name of the file in the Playground.
 If a file exists with the same name, it will be overwritten.

+To download the [YAML] file that is currently displayed, click <i class="glyphicon glyphicon-upload" aria-hidden="true"></i> Download.
+Note that if there are unsaved changes, the changes will _not_ be reflected in the downloaded file; you would need to press the Save button first in order to download the changed file.

 You can use multiple files to organize parts of a single interview.
 For example, if you have a file called "interview.yml" and a file called "questions.yml," you can incorporate one into the other by reference.